-Many people recognize that collaboration is a key factor in a successful business.
+Many people recognize that collaboration in the workplace is a key factor in a successful business.
 Workplace collaboration occurs when at least two colleagues work together, share ideas, and solve problems to achieve a common goal.
 Collaboration can be seen throughout various industries, including sales, construction, and the food industry.
 Only one cook in a restaurant kitchen could prove to be problematic for the cook and patrons alike.
 Additionally, no one has heard of a “one-man” construction company.
 Even for jobs that require large amounts of autonomy or independent work, employee collaboration is crucial in the modern age.

-Why Is Collaboration Important?
+Why Is Collaboration in the Workplace Important?

 For many businesses, collaboration is one of the most important but overlooked aspects of the workplace.
 A Stanford study examined cues that provoke collaboration among employees.
 They found that productivity, enjoyment, and persistence increased when these “collaborative cues” are present.
 The results suggest that collaboration can inspire employee motivation in the workplace.